Atmaram Bhairav Joshi: Legacy

 Joshi is known to have conducted cytogenetic research on a number of crops such as sesame, chickpea, tobacco, and Capsicum and research on the evolutionary origin of Okra (Bhindi) and Panicum maximum (fodder grass).
-He introduced crop improvement of wheat and cotton through quantitative genic exploitation and is known to have contributed for the success of the Green Revolution in India in the 1960s and 1970s.
+He introduced crop improvement of wheat and cotton through quantitative genic exploitation and is known to have contributed to the success of the Green Revolution in India in the 1960s and 1970s.
 His researches were published by way of over 300 articles which included many monographs on sesame and cotton.
-He also guided 45 post graduate and doctoral students in their researches.
+He also guided 45 postgraduate and doctoral students in their research.

 The Task Force of Kothari Commission, in which Joshi was a member, is reported to have made several recommendations aimed at developing agricultural education in India.
-He was a member of the High Level Committee set up by the Government of India for the establishment of a national centre for plant introduction and germplasm augmentation for use in crop improvement and the National Bureau of Plant Introduction was established in August 1976 on the advice of the committee.
-The centre was again revamped to establish the present day National Bureau of Plant Genetic Resources in January 1977.
+He was a member of the High-Level Committee set up by the Government of India for the establishment of a national centre for plant introduction and germplasm augmentation for use in crop improvement and the National Bureau of Plant Introduction was established in August 1976 on the advice of the committee.
+The centre was again revamped to establish the present-day National Bureau of Plant Genetic Resources in January 1977.
 His assistance to M. S. Swaminathan and Benjamin Peary Pal were also reported in the development of the Indian Agricultural Research Institute.

 Joshi served the Quintennial Review Team of the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), Hyderabad as a member and chaired the Research Advisory Committees of the Indian Agricultural Research Institute, the Central Institute for Cotton Research, Nagpur, NABARA, Mumbai and the Agharkar Research Institute, Pune.
 He headed the Indian Agricultural Universities Association as its president in 1980.
 He was also associated as a member with several international projects such as the International Team for Improvement of Agricultural Research Organization in Indonesia (1969), the advisory committee of Consultative Group on International Agricultural Research (CGIAR), Washington DC, USA (1973–77) and the World Bank Mission to Tanzania (1979).
 He was the project manager of the FAO/UNDP project on the improvement of field crop productivity in Egypt and a member of the board of directors of the International Potato Research Institute, Lima (1972–76).

 Joshi was the president of the Indian Society of Genetics and Plant Breeding for two terms, in 1962 and 1978.
 He was the secretary of the Indian National Science Academy from 1973 to 1976.
-He was the president of Maharashtra Association for Cultivation of Science and the chairman of the Research Development Committee of the Central Bee Research Institute, Pune as well as the Khadi and Village Industries Commission centre attached to the institution.
+He was the president of the Maharashtra Association for Cultivation of Science and the chairman of the Research Development Committee of the Central Bee Research Institute, Pune as well as the Khadi and Village Industries Commission centre attached to the institution.
 He also served as the vice-president of the Maharashtra Education Society, Pune.